baraaaljabban/weather_mobile_app/README.md

 5. the code is very commented so anyone can read it easly
 6. and others :)

+## Improvements
+1. more abstraction for some UI parts would be more better to use it in other Places.
+2. test cases can be more coverage.

 it's open source. enjoy :)